kubeflow/community/proposals/897-experiment-tracking/README.md

 - users write to standard MLflow APIs
 - operators deploy a supported MLflow installation for Kubeflow
 - Kubeflow components discover and reuse that installation through common conventions
-- the Kubeflow dashboard either embeds the MLflow UI or links to it
+- Kubeflow surfaces launch-out links into the MLflow UI

 ### Donated Kubernetes Plugins